National University of Study and Research in Law

 National University of Study and Research in Law (NUSRL) is a National Law University located in Ranchi, Jharkhand, India.
 It was established by a legislative act, by the State of Jharkhand (Act no. 4 of 2010) as the fourteenth National Law University of India.

-Kesava Rao, Vurrakula is the present Vice-Chancellor of the university and he took the reins from the former Vice-Chancellor (In-charge) Gautam Kumar Choudhury.
-Earlier, he was the Vice-Chancellor (In-charge) of Damodaram Sanjivayya National Law University, Vishakhapatnam.
-A.K.
-Koul was the founding Vice-Chancellor of the university, who specialized in international trade law, especially WTO.
-Earlier he was the vice-chancellor of National Law University, Jodhpur.
+The statute provides for the Chief Justice of India or a Senior Supreme Court Judge to serve as the Visitor of the university.

+History

-The university is located on Kanke-Pithoria Road on the outskirts of Ranchi just ahead of Ranchi Institute of Neuro-Psychiatry & Allied Sciences and Birsa Agricultural University surrounded by Outer Ranchi Ring Road.
-It was formally inaugurated by the Chief Justice of Jharkhand High Court and Supreme Court Judge designate Justice Gyan Sudha Misra on 26 April 2010.
-The 63.76-acre site is among the largest National Law Universities in India.
-It was ranked 7th in the Qs world ranking of Indian law schools and continues to remain the12th best Law and research institute in the South East region in 2021, with its research editable reports in Harvard and Yale law journals.
+The university was formally inaugurated by the Chief Justice of Jharkhand High Court and Supreme Court Judge designate Justice Gyan Sudha Misra on 26 April 2010.
+The university is known for its highly competitive admissions, and has an acceptance rate of 0.132 %.
+It has an intake of around 132 students selected from a pool of around 100,000 students in its undergraduate law programme.

+Location

+The university is located on a 63.76-acre site at Kanke-Pithoria Road on the outskirts of Ranch, just ahead of Ranchi Institute of Neuro-Psychiatry & Allied Sciences and Birsa Agricultural University surrounded by Outer Ranchi Ring Road.

 Academics

-The university has a semester system, i.e. 2 semesters in an academic year.
-Each academic year a student has to undertake 3 CAT (Continuous Assessment Test) for each subject, consisting of announced tests as well as unannounced ones.
-The students are also required to undertake compulsory CRE (Court Room Exercises).
-The number of CREs depends on the number of law subjects.
-The curriculum also includes compulsory Research Papers from the first semester itself.
+The university has 2 semesters in an academic year.
+Each academic year a student has to undertake 3 CATs (Continuous Assessment Test) for each subject, consisting of announced tests as well as unannounced ones.
+The students are also required to undertake mandatory CRE (Court Room Exercises).
+The curriculum also includes a mandatory research paper from the first semester.

+Rankings

+The university was ranked 7th in the Qs world ranking of Indian law schools and continues to remain the 12th best Law and research institute in the South East region in 2021.
+According to NIRF Rankings 2023 the university holds 9th position in the country amongst other National Law Universities.